orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 vulnerability and what is not.
 In addition, multiple projects face AI-generated reports and low quality reports of minor issues[^reportingnote].
 It is a best practice to document in the Policy the resolution procedure for conflicts and always respond to reports even if to say that the Project does not consider it a vulnerability.
+It may be helpful to document in the policy that reports that do not do not relate to an undisclosed vulnerability may be ignored by the Project.

 The best practice is also to document the Project security model and define which parts are in scope for reporting vulnerabilities.
 For example, the Project may be working on a new, experimental module, that has not been released yet.
 In this case it can state that this module is out of scope for vulnerability reporting, but may accept regular bug reports.
 Another example may be support for a legacy protocol for compatibility reasons, and that this protocol is known to have security weaknesses.
-In this case, the Project may document that it is not accepting vulnerability reports for that part of the code.
+In this case, the Project may document that it is not accepting vulnerability reports the known weaknesses in the protocol.

 [^reportingnote]: This is a serious problem for the open source community, as each investigation requires time from developers.
 Low quality reports are caused, amongst other things, by the possible reward (a CVE number,